mikecapsio/texturefast-docs/docs/vs/quixel-megascans.md

 ## Is TextureFast a replacement for Megascans?

 Not in every situation.
-Megascans remains useful when you want scan fidelity and the catalog contains the surface you need.
-TextureFast is useful for the gaps: custom hero props, stylized art direction, branded looks, and materials that are difficult to find in a fixed library.
+Megascans remains the right choice when you want scan fidelity and the catalog contains the surface you need.
+TextureFast fills the gaps: custom hero props, stylized art direction, branded looks, and materials that are difficult to find in a fixed library.